kevinamexo/LinkedIn-Clone/README.md

 The following features are in the works:

 1. Event Posts
+2. Full Text search with Algolia
-2. User presence - using Firebase Realtime Database
+3. User presence - using Firebase Realtime Database
-3. Post comments
+4. Post comments